Ali-Asheer/Rest-CRUD-exm/README.md

 ## 3. Integration Test
 ### Purpose:
 To test the full flow from HTTP → Controller → Service → Repository → Database.
+Test class is (ChannelIntegrationTest)

 ### Example:
 1. Should create a channel and retrieve it successfully via HTTP.(To test if creates channel and save it )